 ABOUTRESEARCH

-Hi there!
 I’m a fifth-year PhD candidate in Information Studies at the University of Maryland’s College of Information (INFO), where I work with my advisor Dr. Ge Gao.
+I am a mixed-methods human-computer interaction (HCI) researcher studying human agency in AI-assisted language use.
+I am driven by a vision where people develop the full capacity of their language use, to express authentic voices, connect meaningfully with others, and participate in how we collectively create culture.

 I came to my PhD research with a background in both information and language sciences.
 I obtained my MS in Applied Data Science and MA in Linguistic Studies from Syracuse University.
-I completed my undergraduate studies at Shanghai International Studies University (SISU, 上海外国语大学) with a Bachelor of Management in Information Management and System and BA in English.
+I completed my undergraduate studies at Shanghai International Studies University (SISU, 上海外国语大学) with a Bachelor of Management in Information Management and Systems and BA in English.

 I can be reached at yxiao[at]umd[dot]edu.